 In 2015, the Planning Commission approved a Site Improvement and Erosion Control project.
 This project provided for remediation of the erosion on the south side of the property above some homes on Dellbrook Drive, including installation of a new retaining wall, removal of several blue gum eucalyptus trees, and re-grading the slope.
 The remediated area was replanted with shrubs and trees selected by expert arborists and the City Parks Department.
 The project was completed in 2016.

-Sutro Tower’s 2017 maintenance will conclude in the Fall.
-It includes the annual work on one of the tower’s legs – the West leg — as well as any maintenance identified as needed by the Structural Engineers who inspect the tower.
+Sutro Tower’s 2017 maintenance included the annual work on one of the tower’s legs – the West leg – as well as any maintenance identified as needed by the Structural Engineers who inspect the tower.
 The work includes scraping away old paint and rust and coating the steel with a high-quality epoxy paint, and replacing any bolts that identified as nearing the end of their useful life.

 To minimize the noise impact on neighbors, tower workers use quieter tools as much as possible and use their louder heavy-duty air tools only when absolutely necessary in order to meet maintenance requirements.Louder noise from machinery and tools will be limited to the work hours of 8 a.m. to 5 p.m.
 Monday through Friday, and there will be no maintenance work on holiday weekends.